nosial/pal/README.md

-    'prepend' => false, // prepend the autoloader to the autoload stack, default: false (append) 'relative' => true, // use relative paths in the generated autoloader, default: true, 'include_static' => false, // include static php files that do not contain any classes or interfaces, default: true ]);
+    'prepend' => false, // prepend the autoloader to the autoload stack, default: false (append) 'relative' => true, // use relative paths in the generated autoloader, default: true, 'include_static' => false, // include static php files that do not contain any classes or interfaces, default: true 'base_directory' => '/example', // base directory to use when using relative paths, default: the given directory 'post_definition' => null, // PHP code to append after the autoloader definition, default: null 'pre_definition' => null, // PHP code to prepend before the autoloader definition, default: null ]);
 ```